June 06, 2015

 Comic book ad for ABC's 1982 line-up.

 Pac-Man became the first animated series based on a video game.
-It debuted on September 25, 1982 on ABC as part of The Pac-Man/Little Rascals/Richie Rich Show programming block, which was delayed by two weeks due to an animator’s strike.
-However, viewers got a taste of the show on September 19th as Pac-Man was the central focus of ABC’s Saturday morning preview special, Saturday Morning Pac Preview Party hosted by Dick Clark.
+It debuted two weeks late due to an animator’s strike on September 25, 1982 on ABC.
+To combat NBC’s expansion of the Smurfs to 90-minutes, they put the series with The Little Rascals and Richie Rich to make their own 90-minute The Pac-Man/Little Rascals/Richie Rich Show programming block.
+So confident in the series was ABC that it was the central focus of their Saturday morning preview special, Saturday Morning Pac Preview Party hosted by Dick Clark, which aired on the 19th.
 ABC was banking on the game’s success to draw in the viewers, and the show itself received so many advertisers who wanted a spot during its run that commercial breaks ended up being longer than usual for the first few months.
 Because the cartoon was doing so well, ABC broke it free of the block to give it its own half-hour.

 Super Pac-Man promo flyer.